-But sometimes, creative types fear the rejection that comes along with ‘putting themselves out there’, choosing instead to keep their work hidden from view.
+But sometimes, people fear the rejection that comes along with ‘putting themselves out there’, choosing instead to keep their work hidden from view.

 Other times, instead of working on multiple projects and throwing away ideas, writers (yep, especially writers…) believe it’s their personal mission to find the one book or tell the one story – and this leads to kind of ‘perfection paralysis’ that holds people back and leads to creative stagnation.

 Grant writes: “Many people fail to achieve originality because they develop one or two ideas – then obsessively refine them trying to reach some kind of perfection.”